 Lautenberg said, "It is the families of those victims who deserve compassion, not this terrorist."

-"Al-Megrahi ... is very much free, living in the lap of luxury by all accounts," Menendez said.
+"Al Megrahi ... is very much free, living in the lap of luxury by all accounts," Menendez said.
+Doctors who examined the convicted terrorist in prison now say he could live another 10 years, he said.

-Al-Megrahi is the only person convicted in the bombing of Pan Am Flight 103, which exploded over Lockerbie in December 1988, killing 259 people on the plane and 11 on the ground.
+Al Megrahi is the only person ever convicted in the bombing of Pan Am Flight 103, which exploded over Lockerbie in December 1988, killing 259 people on the plane and 11 on the ground.

 Most of the dead were Americans.
 The flight had been heading to New York from Frankfurt, Germany, via London, England, when it blew up.